imbacraft/dusk.nvim/README.md

 1. Removed [lualine](https://github.com/nvim-lualine/lualine.nvim), created custom minimal Status Line for Dusk to gain performance increase.
 2. Removed null-ls, added [formatter.nvim](https://github.com/mhartington/formatter.nvim), for performance, since I used only formatters from that plugin.
+3. Cleaned up LSP-handlers to make the code simpler and more readable.